-Anthropology and Sociology explore the relationships between humans, societies, and antimicrobials.
+Anthropology and Sociology explores the relationships between humans, societies, and antimicrobials.
 AMR can be understood to operate on a global stage, co-constructed between the pharmaceutical and medical diagnostics industries, the scientific community and political-economic dynamics.
 To find alternative avenues for responding to AMR, it is necessary to unpick and reframe our scientific, political and public perceptions of the problem.
-Anthropological research in this area is being led by Prof Clare Chandler and the Antimicrobials in Society research hub.

 These disciplines work in concert to tackle challenges associated with AMR that confront our health, our health systems and our own assumptions about the scope and nature of the topic.

 Researchers in the Economic, Social and Political Sciences pillar address a wide range of research questions related to the role of antimicrobials in society, antimicrobial consumption and its drivers, the political economy of antibiotic use, and the design of antibiotic stewardship interventions, with a special focus on community settings in LMICs.

 - Shunmay Leung, Head of the Department of Clinical Research at LSHTM, leads the Comparative Health Care Analysis and Cost-Effectiveness work package of the PERFORM study.
 This EU Horizon 2020 project aims to develop and validate new ‘-omics’ based diagnostic technologies to improve the management of acute febrile illness in children, and ultimately reduce unnecessary antimicrobial use.